Donate Now

 Strategic Objective

 In every generation and in every place, teenagers have struggled to come to grips with their place in the world.
 Among our nation's youth are some 300,000 teenagers whose parents and guardians have committed their lives to service with our armed forces.
-These teens are scattered among overseas bases and installations in the United States.
+These teens are scattered across overseas bases and installations in the United States.

 At Club Beyond, we believe that there is a great need to be available for these young people, to build meaningful, no-strings-attached relationships with them.
 We believe that one of the best ways to help military kids is to affirm them and be available to celebrate life with them.
 Club Beyond staff and volunteers seek to love teens unconditionally and provide a model of Christian hope in our military communities.